apokryphus/advanced-combat-system/README.md

 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
 - Adds custom enemies into the game world.

-The mod itself is highly configurable, and just about every aspect can be modified to suit the player's needs.
+ACS is highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.

 ## REQUIREMENTS
 - Both **Hearts of Stone** and **Blood & Wine** DLCs are required.